juanjq/LST-camera_validation/README.md

 # LST-camera validation
 Scripts to do the tests for the validation of the LST cameras.
+(Note): About the `lstchain` or `ctapipe` environements, needed in some stages of the analysis, see [https://github.com/cta-observatory](https://github.com/cta-observatory/cta-lstchain).
+You will need to execute `conda activate lst-dev` (or similar) before opening jupyter notebook.

 ## Table Of Contents